Samamak1/green-tech-vault/green-tech-vault-impact/client/README.md

-# Green Tech Vault - Environmental Impact Tracker (Frontend)
+# RYGNeco - Environmental Impact Tracker (Frontend)

-This is the frontend application for the Green Tech Vault Environmental Impact Tracking System.
+This is the frontend application for the RYGNeco Environmental Impact Tracking System.
 It provides a user interface for tracking, measuring, and showcasing the environmental impact of e-waste management efforts.

 ## Features